johanfive/httpClient/README.md

 # httpClient
-Facilitate the swapability of http client dependencies in a project.
+Facilitate the swapability of HTTP client dependencies in a Node.js project.

 ## Swapability
 Dependency injection's fraternal twin.

-Dependencies, and the security vulnerabilities that come with them, are burdens for node.js project maintainers.
+Dependencies, and the security vulnerabilities that come with them, are burdens on node.js project maintainers.
 We want to promote code that makes replacing 1 dependency with another easy.

 ### Case in point:
 The `request` _npm package_ used to be a _dependency_ for millions of _node_ projects.

-Then came this commit and update to the readme:
+Then came this update:
 > As of Feb 11th 2020, request is fully deprecated.
 No new changes are expected [to] land.
 > In fact, none have landed for some time.